ShivaprasadRBadiger/SurvivalShooter/README.md

 This is Unity's Survival shooter project with following modifications:

-**Reloading:** The current game allows for the player to fire infinitely.
-We would like you to add a reloading system.
+**Reloading:** Added reloading system.
 This would allow the designer to specify a *magazine size* and *reload delay* in the editor.
 The gun should fire *magazine size* bullets then take *reload delay* seconds to reload.
 **Scoreboard:** The game does not currently keep track of how many enemies you have downed.
-Please provide an endgame summary.
+Added endgame summary.
 This scoring should be integrated into the existing UI.
 **Better AI:** The AI currently just sets the player as a target and moves towards the player.
 You are tasked with developing different "personalities" for each of the 3 enemy types.